 - our accommodation may not be appropriate for your needs

-The IHAG Housing Team offers support to tenants during weekdays – Monday to Friday from 9 a.m. to 5 p.m.
+The ihAg Housing Team offers support to tenants during weekdays – Monday to Friday from 9.00am to 5.00pm.

 You and your support worker will meet regularly to think about what support you need and together we will work on a plan to achieve this.
 We will both review this support plan on a regular basis and will change it as you grow more used to living in our hostel and work towards finding your next place to live.

-You will be encouraged to drop into the office without an appointment between 10.30 and 13.00 from Tuesday to Friday to seek help, assistance and support from members of the Housing Team on housing related and sometimes personal matters.
-We advise that you use the PO Box address for all your mail because it is secure and you will always be able to collect it during these times.
+You will be encouraged to drop into the office without an appointment between 10.30am and 1.00pm from Tuesday to Friday to seek help, assistance and support from members of the Housing Team on housing related and sometimes personal matters.
+We advise that you use our headquarters address for all your mail because it is secure and you will always be able to collect it during these times.

 If you live in the Safe House you will have to attend weekly house meetings as part of your agreement to stay there.
 House meetings are held at other houses whenever a specific need is raised either by the tenants or the Housing Team.